-March 25, 2018 December 31, 2017
+March 31, 2019 December 31, 2018

-Total Level 1 Level 2 Total Level 1 Level 2
+1 Total Level 1 Level 2 Total l Level 1 Level 2

 Assets

-Mutual funds \$ 1,005 \$ 1,005 \$ \$ 917 \$ 917 \$
+Mutual funds \$ 984 \$ 984 \$ \$ 978 \$ 978 \$

-U.S. Government securities 98 98 116 116
+U.S. Government securities 112 112 105 - 105

-Other securities 161 35 126 209 39 170
+Other securities 180 65 115 144 28 116

-Derivatives 24 24 23 23
+Derivatives 20 20 22 - 22

 Liabilities

-Derivatives 91 91 106 106
+Derivatives 78 78 61 - 61

-Assets measured at NAV (a)
+Assets measured at NAV ^(a)

-Other commingled funds 18 19
+Other commingled funds 19 18

-a) Net Asset Value (NAV) is the total value of the fund divided by the number of the fund's shares outstanding.
+^(a) Net Asset Value (NAV) is the total value of the fund divided by the number of the fund's shares outstanding.

 Substantially all assets measured at fair value, other than derivatives, represent investments held in a separate trust to fund certain of our non-qualified deferred compensation plans and are recorded in other noncurrent assets on our consolidated balance sheets.
 The fair values of mutual funds and certain other securities are determined by reference to the quoted market price per unit in active markets multiplied by the number of units held without consideration of transaction costs.
 The fair values of U.S. Government and other securities are determined using pricing models that use observable inputs (e.g., interest rates and yield curves observable at commonly quoted intervals), bids provided by brokers or dealers or quoted prices of securities with similar characteristics.
-The fair values of derivative instruments, which consist of foreign currency exchange forward and interest rate swap contracts, primarily are determined based on the present value of future cash flows using model-derived valuations that use observable inputs such as interest rates, credit spreads and foreign currency exchange rates.
-We did not have any transfers of assets or liabilities between levels of the fair value hierarchy during the quarter ended March 25, 2018.
+The fair values of derivative instruments, which consist of foreign currency exchange forward and interest rate swap contracts, are primarily determined based on the present value of future cash flows using model-derived valuations that use observable inputs such as interest rates, credit spreads and foreign currency exchange rates.

+The derivatives outstanding at both March 31, 2019 and December 31, 2018 consist of foreign currency forward contracts, interest rate swaps and foreign currency related contract embedded derivatives.
 We use derivative instruments principally to reduce our exposure to market risks from changes in foreign currency exchange rates and interest rates.
 We do not enter into or hold derivative instruments for speculative trading purposes.
 We transact business globally and are subject to risks associated with changing foreign currency exchange rates.
 We enter into foreign currency hedges such as forward and option contracts that change in value as foreign currency exchange rates change.
 These contracts hedge forecasted foreign currency transactions in order to mitigate fluctuations in our earnings and cash flows associated with changes in foreign currency exchange rates.
 We designate foreign currency hedges as cash flow hedges.
 We also are exposed to the impact of interest rate changes primarily through our borrowing activities.
-For fixed rate borrowings, we may use variable interest rate swaps, effectively converting fixed rate borrowings to variable rate borrowings in order to reduce the amount of interest paid.
-These swaps are designated as fair value hedges.
-For variable rate borrowings, we may use fixed interest rate swaps, effectively converting variable rate borrowings to fixed rate borrowings in order to mitigate the impact of interest rate changes on earnings.
-These swaps are designated as cash flow hedges.
-We also may enter into derivative instruments that are not designated as hedges and do not qualify for hedge accounting, which are intended to mitigate certain economic exposures.
+For fixed rate borrowings, we may use variable interest rate swaps, effectively converting fixed rate borrowings to variable rate borrowings, we may use fixed interest rate swaps, effectively converting variable rate borrowings, we may use fixed interest rate swaps, effectively converting variable rate borrowings, we may use fixed interest rate swaps, effectively converting variable rate borrowings, we may use fixed interest rate swaps, effectively converting variable rate borrowings, we may use fixed interest rate swaps, effectively converting variable rate borrowings, we may use fixed interest rate swaps, effectively converting variable rate borrowings, we may use fixed interest rate swaps, effectively converting variable rate borrowings, we may use fixed interest rate swaps, effectively converting variable rate borrowings, we may use fixed interest rate swaps are designated as cash flow hedges.
+We also may enter into derivative instruments that are not designated as hedges and do not qualify